David Koch (television presenter): Recognition

 Koch was nominated for a silver Logie in 2004 and 2005 for Best TV Presenter.

 In 2007, readers of Banking and Finance Magazine voted Koch Australia's Best Finance Journalist, while the Council of Small Business Organisations of Australia presented him with the "Small Business Champion award" in recognition of his support of Australian small business.

 Koch was named 2007 Australian Father of the Year by the Australian Father's Day Council on 31 August 2007.

 Koch was honoured with the Order of Australia (AM) in 2024, "for significant service to media as a television presenter and to economic journalism".

 Parodies

 After he had published a book of jokes compiled from his daily joke segment on TV, the book was parodied in an episode of The Chaser's War on Everything where reading jokes from "Kochie" was the only thing that got a laugh at a stand-up comedy club.

 Koch was frequently parodied on the television show Comedy Inc., in which he was played by Paul McCarthy.
 Reader's Digest listed him in the top 50 Most Trusted Australians.

+Honorary Doctorate

+Koch was awarded an Honorary Doctorate from Flinders University in April 2026.
+The university acknowledges Koch's "contribution as one of Australia's most prominent financial commentators and media professionals, who continues to use his extensive expertise to advocate for small business and to promote South Australia as a destination of choice."